 Neonatal or newborn hypoglycaemia

 Newborn babies of diabetic mothers when there has been poor diabetic control in pregnancy will often struggle with their own blood sugar levels after birth.
-This is due to them overproducing their own insulin whilst growing in the uterus, in a way to help process the excess sugars passed from the mothers bloodstream.
+This is due to them overproducing their own insulin whilst growing in the uterus, in a way to help process the excess sugars passed from the mother’s bloodstream.
 These babies may have high insulin levels persisting in the first few days after birth which can result in hypoglycaemia.
-Babies of mothers who have had reasonably good blood glucose control may still suffer with low blood sugar levels after birth too.
+Babies of mothers who have had reasonably good blood glucose control may still suffer from low blood sugar levels after birth too.

 Testing the newborn for hypoglycaemia

 In the majority of hospitals, newborns born to diabetic mothers are monitored for hypoglycaemia.
-Each hospital is different as to how they monitor the blood sugar levels, but the procedure is the same.
+Each hospital is different as to how they monitor blood sugar levels, but the procedure is the same.
 A midwife or nurse will heel prick the baby to obtain enough blood to be tested on a blood glucose test monitor, the same as we use to monitor our own blood sugar levels throughout the pregnancy.
-You may find watching this distressing as sometimes (but not always) baby may become distressed, screaming and crying once they have been pricked with the lancet.
-You may notice that your baby's foot looks blue or purple in colour following the testing too.
+You may find watching this distressing as sometimes (but not always) babies may become distressed, screaming and crying once they have been pricked with the lancet.
+You may notice that your baby’s foot looks blue or purple in colour following the testing too.
 As much as this may seem terrible for your baby to go through, it is very important that levels are checked to make sure they are not suffering hypoglycaemia.